Totally geodesic submanifolds in the manifold SPD of symmetric positive-definite real matrices: Totally geodesic submanifolds of the manifold

 \section{Totally geodesic submanifolds of the manifold $\operatorname{SPD}(n)$}

-\begin{defe} {\rm A submanifold $N$ of a Riemannian manifold $M$ is called \textit{totally geodesic} if any geodesic on $N$ for the induced Riemannian metric is also a geodesic on $M$. } \end{defe} \begin{defe} {\rm A submanifold $N$ of a Riemannian manifold $M$ is called \textit{geodesically convex} if any geodesic of $M$ connecting two points in $N$ lies entirely in $N$. } \end{defe} The following Theorem is based on \cite{Mostow}.
+\begin{defe} {\rm A submanifold $\mathcal{N}$ of a Riemannian manifold $\mathcal{M}$ is called \textit{totally geodesic} if any geodesic on $\mathcal{N}$ for the induced Riemannian metric is also a geodesic on $\mathcal{M}$.
+In particular, the property of being totally geodesic is a local property of the submanifold $\mathcal{N}$ inside the ambient manifold $\mathcal{M}$.} \end{defe} \begin{defe} {\rm A submanifold $\mathcal{N}$ of a Riemannian manifold $\mathcal{M}$ is called \textit{geodesically convex} if there exists a unique minimizing geodesic of $\mathcal{M}$ connecting two points in $\mathcal{N}$ and entirely contained in $\mathcal{N}$.
+In particular, the property of being geodesically convex depends on global behavior of geodesics.

+} \end{defe} The following Theorem is based on \cite{Mostow}.
 We give below a self-contained proof based on the following Lemma.

 \begin{thm}[\cite{Mostow}] Let $\operatorname{E}$ be a linear subspace of $\operatorname{Sym}(n)$.
 The following assertions are equivalent~: \begin{enumerate} \item $[ X, [X, Y]] \in E$ for all $X, Y \in \operatorname{E}$, \item $e\cdot f \cdot e \in \calE := \exp(\operatorname{E})$ for all $e, f \in \calE = \exp(\operatorname{E})$, \item $\calE := \exp(\operatorname{E})$ is a geodesically convex submanifold of $\operatorname{SPD}(n)$. \item $\calE := \exp(\operatorname{E})$ is a totally geodesic submanifold of $\operatorname{SPD}(n)$. \item $\operatorname{E}$ is a Lie triple system, i.e. for all $X, Y, Z\in \operatorname{E}$, $[X, [Y, Z]]\in E$. \end{enumerate} \end{thm}